Typeir/Ikusiuus/content/Monsters/Platonian Hunter Elite.sheet.md

 **Spell Point Reserve.**
 The Platonian Hunter has **8 spell points**, which can be spent to cast any of its known spells again.

+**Clockwork Reactions**
+The hunter does not consume a reaction for opportunity attacks, but can only perform one per target per round

 ---